compusophy/custom-rust-http/DESIGN_SYSTEM.md

 ### ✅ DO:
 - Use monospace fonts everywhere
 - Use 4px border increments
-- Maintain high contrast
+- Maintain high contrast (Matrix green on black)
 - Use uppercase for headings
 - Keep spacing consistent
 - Use geometric shapes only
+- Use dark backgrounds with green accents
+- Keep the hacker/terminal aesthetic

 ### ❌ DON'T:
-- Use colors outside the palette
+- Use colors outside the palette (especially no bright colors except Matrix green)
-- Add border-radius
+- Add border-radius (sharp corners only)
 - Use shadows or gradients
 - Mix font families
 - Use lowercase headings
 - Add animations or transitions
 - Use decorative elements
+- Use white backgrounds (too bright/shocking)
+- Use colors other than black, dark grays, and Matrix green

 ## Implementation